You should receive a Form 1099 if a business or government entity sent you money during the year that is reportable on

 A 1099 form is an informational form you receive—not a tax document you fill out.
 If a business or government entity sends you money during the year that is reportable on your taxes, you should receive a Form 1099.

 There are many different kinds of 1099 forms.
 For example, 1099-DIV informs the IRS that you were paid potentially taxable dividend income; Form 1099-C reports the cancellation of a debt, which is sometimes a taxable event and Form 1099-NEC reports payments to independent contractors.
 Dozens of special situations call for a Form 1099 but they all cover payments you receive that may potentially be taxable.

 Since the 1099 form you receive is also reported to the IRS, the government knows about your income even if you forget to include it on your tax return.
-Once the IRS realizes that you owe additional tax on your unreported 1099 income, it will notify you and retroactively charge you penalties and interest beginning on the first day your tax payment is late.
+Once the IRS thinks that you owe additional tax on your unreported 1099 income, it will usually notify you and retroactively charge you penalties and interest beginning on the first day they think that you owed additional tax.

 Amending your tax return

-If you catch the error before the IRS contacts you, then you should file an amended tax return on Form 1040-X, Amended U.S. Individual Tax Return.
-Be sure to include a copy of the 1099 with the amended return and include a payment for any tax you now owe.
-If you are still awaiting a refund from the original return, wait until you receive it before filing Form 1040-X.
+If you catch the error before the IRS does, then you should file an amended tax return using Form 1040-X, Amended U.S. Individual Tax Return.
+Be sure to include a copy of the 1099 with the amended return and include a payment for any additional tax that you owe.
+If you are still awaiting a refund from the original return, you usually want to wait until you receive it before filing Form 1040-X.

 Updating self-employment tax forms

-If the 1099 that you forgot to file is for income you received through self-employment, and you earned $400 or more from self-employment during the year, you will also need to update or file Schedule SE with your Form 1040, which lists your income subject to self-employment tax.
+If the 1099 that you forgot to include in your income is for self-employment earnings, and your total self-employment income that you earned during the year is $400 or more, you will also need to update or file Schedule SE with your amended tax return.
+This form is used to calculate your self-employment tax.